cifanip/high-performance-computing/cases/02_american_put_options/index.md

 ## Least-Squares Monte Carlo

 The objective is compute a good approximation of the expectation (0.1) via a Monte Carlo estimator.
-The maximization is over all stopping times $\tau$, which however are random ad adapted to the filtration at the current time $t$.
+The maximization is over all stopping times $\tau$, which however are random and adapted to the filtration at the current time $t$.
 Thus, they cannot be inferred from future informations.
 A natural way to solve this problem is then to start from the maturity time and work backwards.
 The first step is to discretize time:

 $$
 0 = t_0 \leq t_1 \leq ... \leq t_N = T. \qquad (1.2)